DannyCool46/alx-system_engineering-devops/0x01-shell_permissions/README.md

 #!/bin/bash
-file 10 Write a script that sets the mode of the file hello the same as olleh’s mode
+file 11 Create a script that adds execute permission to all subdirectories of the current directory